Taking your pension pot a bit at a time

 Should you combine your pensions before taking it a bit at a time?

-If you want to take your pension pot a bit at a time with The People’s Pension, you need to have more than £10,000 in your pot to get you started.
-So if you have less than £10,000 in your pension pot with us at the moment, you might be able to get your pot above this figure by transferring your pensions into your pot with us.
-And that would mean the option of taking your pension pot a bit at a time would become available to you.
-It’s also important to compare the charges, features and services between the pension you want to transfer out of and the pension you want to transfer into – to make sure it’s the best option for you.
-Find out about our charge.
+If you want to take your pension pot a bit at a time with People’s Pension, you need to have more than £10,000 in your pot to get you started.
+So if you have less than £10,000 with us at the moment, you could increase this amount by transferring in any other pensions or topping up your pension with extra contributions.

 Combining your pension savings with